 1. Payment gateway

-Payment gateways may be a new feature for new online businesses.
+Payment gateways may be a new feature for new eCommerce stores.
 Brick-and-mortar businesses don’t require payment gateways.
 But no eCommerce site can operate without one.

 The payment gateway facilitates the payment.
 Transactions are sent from the customer to the processing network through the gateway.
 Purchases are authorized, transaction fees are taken, and the amount goes into the merchant account once complete.

 There are essential security features within the payment gateways to store and protect customers’ credit card information.
 Securely storing that information is important.
 Smooth processing solutions include quick payments at the checkout—no need to enter card information every time.